Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The dual representation of risk and regret measures

-\textbf{Remarks.} \begin{itemize} \item[(i)] It should be noted that the opposite of \refp{p:vtor} is not true; namely, even if $\VV(\cdot)$ is a finite coherent regret measure, the functional $\cR(\cdot)$ defined via (\ref{e:vtor}) may not be a coherent risk measure.
-For example, if $\VV(\X)=2\E(\X)$ for $\X\in\LL^2$, then $\VV(\cdot)$ is a finite coherent regret measure by direct verification of (B1)-(B5), but the $\cR(\cdot)$ obtained via (\ref{e:vtor}) $\equiv-\infty$.
-Therefore, this $\cR(\cdot)$ is not a coherent risk measure.
-Hence it is important to find the conditions for $\VV(\cdot)$ to guarantee $\cR(\cdot)$ defined via (\ref{e:vtor}) to be an eligible risk measure.
+\textbf{Remarks.} \begin{itemize} \item[(i)] It should be noted that the opposite of \refp{p:vtor} is not true; for instance, even if $\VV$ is a coherent regret measure, the functional $\cR$ obtained via (\ref{e:vtor}) may not be a risk measure.
+Say, if $\VV(\X)=2\E(\X)$, then $\VV$ is a coherent regret measure by direct verification of (B1)-(B5), but the functional $\cR$ obtained via (\ref{e:vtor}) $\equiv-\infty$, which indicates that this $\cR$ is not a risk measure.
+Hence it is important to find the conditions for $\VV$ to guarantee $\cR$ defined via (\ref{e:vtor}) to be an appropriate risk measure.